Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

     -p 24 \
     -o DL_diatom.braker4.ET.stringtie.gtf
 ```
-The resulting expression estimates can be combined with the functional annotation to summarize transcriptional activity across major diatom functional categories.
+The resulting expression estimates can be combined with the functional annotation table to summarize transcriptional activity across major diatom functional categories.